Biking to Get Around

 Hold bikes in doorways on the non-platform side of the train.
 Folding bikes allowed at all times.

-- Amtrak has a program that allows unboxed bicycles on select Amtrak Trains for a fee.
-We expect that additional trains will allow bikes in the future, as new Amtrak equipment is designed and purchased.
+- Amtrak allows unboxed bicycles on most Amtrak Trains for a fee of $20.
+E-bikes are permitted if the bike weighs less than 50 lbs and the tire width is no greater than 2″.
 Here is a map of AMTRAK lines and stations that accept bicycles.

 - Folding bikes are allowed in lieu of one piece of luggage.